Mortgage

 • You want a lower monthly mortgage payment.
 Your repayment term is longer with a 30-year loan, which spreads out your mortgage payments over a greater period of time and makes them more affordable.

 • You want more room in your budget.
-A lower monthly mortgage payment gives you more wiggle room month to month for budgeting and focusing on other financial goals, such as boosting your emergency fund or retirement savings.
+A lower monthly mortgage payment gives you more wiggle room month to month for budgeting and other financial goals, like boosting your emergency fund or retirement savings.

 • You want the option to pay off your mortgage faster without being tied down.
 If you borrow a 15-year loan, you’re committing to a higher monthly mortgage payment for the entire loan term.
 However, you can shave time off of a 30-year repayment term by paying extra whenever you have the financial bandwidth to do so.

-You have many options when it comes to paying off your mortgage faster, even if you have a 30-year mortgage:
+You have several options when it comes to paying off your mortgage faster, even if you have a 30-year mortgage:

 Shorter loan terms